rabbagalla/hds5210-2023/week07/feedback.md

 * Appropriate comments with your code?
   * **It is helpful to include code comments.**
 * Generally easy to follow and undersand?
-  * **(-0.5) Your code is easy to follow and understand; however, your JSON file is not indented properly.
+  * **(-0.5) Your code is easy to follow and understand; however, your JSON string is not indented properly.
 Please refer to Professor Boal's examples.**